-Most schools using the term Jujutsu or one of the variants, even of Western origin, use Japanese names for their systems, Japanese words to describe techniques, Japanese titles for their instructors, and also apply a degree of Japanese style etiquette.
+Many schools using the term Jujutsu or one of the variants (Ju Jitsu, Jiu Jitsu, etc,) even of Western origin, use Japanese names for their systems, Japanese words to describe techniques, Japanese titles for their Instructors, and also apply a degree of Japanese style etiquette.
 Often this comes from the strong influence of Judo, Aikido and Karate on Western Jujutsu, so is by no means an indication of the school's heritage or confirmation of any Japanese link.

-For anyone looking specifically for authentic Japanese Jujutsu (especially the traditional schools) you should always check the lineage of the school, and the credentials of the Instructor.
+For anyone looking specifically for authentic Japanese Jujutsu in the UK (especially the traditional schools) you should always check the lineage of the school, and the credentials of the Instructor.
 Where Japanese links are claimed, can they be verified?
-Internet searches will not always give you the answers, but may be a good place to start.
 Instructors will usually be happy to discuss this with you, and should be able to show you documentation highlighting rank and/or giving them authorisation to teach the claimed school.

 Class Times & Location

 Friday 18:30 - 20:00